 There are 2 different kinds of plant roofs.

-- Extensive green roofs: These green roofs are lighter than intensive roofs since they weigh approximately 20 to 50 pounds per square foot.
+- Extensive green roofs: These green roofs are lighter than intensive roofs since they weigh approximately 20-50 pounds per square foot.
 There is little maintenance required and they support groundcover that is hearty and native.

 While Calgary is quite far away from having a grass roof on every building in the city, it is something to look forward to the future.
 As more people get on the environmental bandwagon, plant roofs will become a popular trend that will be sure to last.